 The body as a vessel for power, glory and inevitable humiliation is a key concept within my work - a thought which binds my reflections on masculinity and heraldic histories.

-I sculpt with wax, klei and rotten wood which I then cast into resin or bronze and recreate to mimic the original putting my viewer under false pretense and allowing them to question."
+I sculpt with wax, clay and rotten wood which I then cast into resin or bronze and recreate to mimic the original putting my viewer under false pretense and allowing them to question."

-"Visually I often also have a “revealed - concealed” Hegelian “master-slave” like approach to my work, from one angle someone might see something entirely different to the other angle.
+"Visually I have a “revealed - concealed” like approach to my work.
+I also draw inspiration from the Hegelian “master-slave” concept, which combined plays on the notion of creating optical illusions.
+From one angle someone might see something entirely different to another angle.

-Often my work manifests from objects and material in my immediate surroundings, making predominant use of rotten wood found in forrests the wood rot’s due to excess water seeping into the centre creating dry rot.
-I use this in correlation to the Foucauldian theory of “Knowledge is Power” and “absolute power corrupts absolutely”, in the same way the water corrupts the wood.
+Practically my work mostly manifests from objects and materials found within my surroundings such as scraps of rotten wood.
+I find the dry rot wood due to excess water seeping into the center quite symbolic.
+I use this in correlation to the Foucaultian theory of “Knowledge is Power” and “absolute power corrupts absolutely”, in the same way the water corrupts the wood over time.